 The gist of Erasmus’ arguments about imitation is drawn from classical handbooks of rhetoric, such as Quintilian’s Institutio Oratoria or Cicero’s Ad Herennium, but Erasmus goes further, giving a Christian context to the classical precepts.
 To satisfy the requirements of aptum et decorum, a Christian’s speech must savor of Christ, “or you will turn out not Ciceronian but pagan”.
 Indeed, this was the purpose of all education, “of studying philosophy, of studying eloquence, to know Christ, to celebrate the glory of Christ.
 This is the goal of all learning and all eloquence” (CWE 28: 447)

-4. Philosophy of Language
+4. Language and Literature

-The formation and correct use of language was a primary concern for Erasmus.
+The formation and correct use of language was a primary concern for Erasmus (as in Boyle 1977).
 He wrote several works that would seem to provide a starting point for a philosophy of language.
 Indeed, he devoted a treatise to the subject of language (De Lingua, The Tongue, 1525), but no systematic thought on the nature, origin, or function of language emerges from this tractate.
 We find only isolated comments about the relationship between words and things, for example, the statement that things were intelligible only through words, “by the sounds we attach to them”.
 A person who did not understand the force of words was “short-sighted, deluded, and unbalanced in his judgment of things as well” (CWE 24: 666).
 The treatise De Recta Pronuntiatione (The Right Way of Speaking, 1528) contains another stand-alone pronouncement.
 Citing the ancient physician Galen, Erasmus declares that language (oratio), rather than reason (ratio), was the distinguishing mark of human beings (CWE 26: 369).
 A promising statement in De Ratione Studii likewise remains without follow-up.
 “In principle, knowledge as a whole seems to be of two kinds, of things and of words”, Erasmus states.
 “Knowledge of words comes earlier, but that of things is the more important” (CWE 24: 666).
 These words appear to introduce a theory resembling the duality of word/thing developed in Plato’s Cratylus or Aristotle’s Metaphysics, but turn out to be only an organizational principle indicating to readers that Erasmus will talk first of language, then of content.

 Occasionally Erasmus uses metaphors to indicate the relationship between words and things, likening them to clothing /body (“style is to thought as clothes are to the body”, CWE 24: 306) or vessel/content (“mystery concealed by the letter”, CWE 66: 32), but these expressions are no more than apt figures of speech.
 Similarly, a statement in his annotations on the New Testament appears to be an instance of ideational epistemology.
 Commenting on John 1:1 (“In the beginning was the word”) and on the implications of rendering Greek logos into Latin using sermo or verbum, Erasmus explains that verbum is used “of what sounds rather than of what is conceived in the mind”, although “things the voice expresses are signs of the states that are present first in the mind” and therefore may also be called verbum.
 He adds: “Thinking is, as it were, talking to oneself” (CWE 73: 35–6).
 In this case, too, Erasmus’ remarks remain without solid context.